mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 Have you added padding to your sections?
 The page can look cramped if you let the sections follow immediately after each other.

->**Tip** - Derren prefers to set margins to zero and adjust padding in most cases.
-This keeps things simpler in most cases.
+>**Tip** - Derren prefers to set margins to zero and adjust padding.
+This keeps things simpler.

 Remember to keep text away from edges.
 Text running up against borders/edges is hard to read.